 - 4 tbsp cooking oil Groundnut or Sunflower

 - 1 tsp cumin seeds

 - 1/2 tsp turmeric powder

-Peel and wash the potatoes (yes I do it the other way around because soil can get on the peeled potatoes).
+- Peel and wash the potatoes (yes I do it the other way around because soil can get on the peeled potatoes).
 Slice each potato lengthways to yield two oblong halves.
 Now slice each one lengthways again but leave on the chopping board, flat side down.
-Hold the two quarters together and slice them thinly into slices that are about 2 mm wide.
+Hold the two quarters together and slice them thinly into slices that are 2-3 mm wide.

-Heat the oil in a heavy bottomed karahi or pan.
-When it is very hot (not smoking hot but approaching that) add the mustard seeds.
-They should start crackling furiously.
+- Heat the oil in a heavy bottomed pan.
+When it is very hot (not smoking hot but approaching that).
+Test the oil temperature by adding a few cumin seeds.
+If they start sizzling and crackling immediately the oil is hot enough.
 If not, then the oil is not hot enough and you should wait until the seeds are crackling.
-Add the cumin as the mustart seeds are crackling, so almost immediately afterwards.
-These should crackle and rise to the surface of the oil as well.
-Lower the heat and add the asafoetida.
-Let this sizzle for a second and add the chopped chillies.
-Let these cook in the oil for 3-4 seconds.
-This may give off chilli fumes that make you cough and unfortunately that is one of the side effects of this method of cooking!
-Add the turmeric, stir and add the potatoes.
-Add the chopped coriander and salt.
-Turn the heat up to medium high and cook the potatoes without a lid, stirring once every minute until they are done.
+Add the cumin, lower the heat to minimum and add the asafoetida.
+Stir and add the turmeric.
+Stir and add the sliced potatoes.
+Now turn the heat up to medium-high and add all the remaining ingredients.
+Cook the potatoes without a lid, stirring once every minute until they are done.
 They should go crispy in places and that will add to the texture and taste.
 You can check whether they are done by breaking a piece.